LucaDiFiori/CPP---Module---02/README.md

 _value = static_cast<int>(round(floatValue * (1 << _fractionalBits)));
 ```
 - **floatValue * (1 << _fractionalBits)**:
-    - 1 << _fractionalBits: This uses the left shift operator to calculate
+    - 1 << _fractionalBits: This uses the left shift operator to calculate 2 ^ fractionalbits
+    - 1 << 8 is equivalent to 2^8 which equals 256.
     - This operation converts the floating-point number into a scaled integer value.
 - **round(...)**:
     - This function rounds the scaled value to the nearest integer.
 This step is crucial because it helps avoid truncation errors, which could occur if you simply converted the floating-point number to an integer without rounding.